WRT-Dawidolowid/Lightbulb/README.md

 | Mac OS            | Not expected | Not supported |-->

 > [!CAUTION]
-> This program is in early alpha and it can be unstable.
+> This program is discontinued!

-> [!TIP]
-> Expect bugs!
-Report them to help improve Lightbulb!

 | Operating System  | Developement | Status        |
 |-------------------|--------------|---------------|